Decoding Dyslexia – Wisconsin (DDWI)

 Planning Coordinator - Susan Garcia Franz

-Our vision is to raise awareness, empower families to support their children, and share information with legislators about best practices to identify, educate and support dyslexic students and those struggling with reading in Wisconsin.
+Our vision is to raise awareness, empower families to support their children, and share information with legislators about best practices to identify, educate and support students with Dyslexia and those struggling with reading in Wisconsin.

-OUR MISSION: To support families of dyslexic students and struggling readers by sharing resources and strategies which are helpful (and supported by research).
+To support families of students with Dyslexia and struggling readers by sharing resources and strategies which are helpful (and supported by research).
 We believe every child must learn to read so they can reach their full potential.

 2. Be a vehicle for change to improve access to opportunities for dyslexic children and adults within our communities.